qwertyuioplkjhgfdsazx/PSP-CFGS-2223/UD01/UD01_EN.md

 ## Differences between Runtime and ProcessBuilder

 You may be wondering... why are there two ways to do the same thing?
 Well, the `Runtime` class belongs to core Java since its first version, while `ProcessBuilder` was added in Java 5.
-With `ProcessBuilder` you can add environment variables and change the current working directory for the process to start .
+With `ProcessBuilder` you can add environment variables and change the current working directory for the process to start.
 Such features are not available for the `Runtime` class.
 Also, there are some subtle differences between these two classes.
 For example, the `Runtime` class allows us to run a command by passing the entire string as an argument, without splitting it into separate arguments in an array:

 ```java